 “Ugh.
 It must be so easy to have just one!
 Want one of mine?”

 These are all declarations that I and many other moms of one hear often.
 They’re insulting, ignorant, rude and hurtful – even if it is inadvertent.
 Strangers ask questions we don’t want to answer.
 Acquaintances make statements without knowing our stories.
 Even friends can unknowingly – or unthinkingly – drop a bomb now and then.
-So next time you run across one of the growing number of moms with one child, instead of even a seemingly innocent question or an uninformed judgment, maybe just offer a kind compliment instead.
+So, next time you run across one of the growing number of moms with one child, instead of asking a seemingly innocent question or extending an uninformed judgment, maybe just offer a kind compliment instead.

 9 Things to Never Say to a Mom of One